criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/ProductButtonRequestListRequest.md

-# ProductButtonListRequest
+# ProductButtonRequestListRequest

-Data model for a list of input resources
+A top-level object that encapsulates a Criteo API request for several entities

 ## Properties